wp-plugins/breezing-forms/readme.txt

 * Package system: Create your forms once and export them to other sites
 * Scripts and CSS only printed when there is a form on the page (not in the entire site as this often happens with plugins)
 * Developer friendly: Extend your forms within BreezingForms by using its PHP & Javascript API -- no hacking required.

-With [Breezing Forms](http://crosstec.de/en/wordpress-forms-download.html) you can create simple and advanced desktop and mobile forms on-the-fly.

-Includes features like true mobile support, Salesforce, Dropbox, Mailchimp, multipages, summary pages, payments, conditional fields, themes and many more.
-See [videos](http://crosstec.de/en/wordpress-forms-demos.html) to learn more about the features of Breezing Forms.

 From simple forms up to complex form applications -- almost everything is possible.
 If you are a professional, serving multiple customers who frequently require forms or form based applications, then Breezing Forms is the tool of your choice.